Hyperthyroxinemia

 Hyperthyroxinemia is a thyroid disease where the serum levels of thyroxine are higher than expected.
+Thyroxine or tetraiodothyronine (T4) is produced by the thyroid gland.

 The term is sometimes used to refer to hyperthyroidism, but hyperthyroidism is a more general term.

+When the level of thyroxine (T4) in the blood exceeds normal range, it can lead to symptoms such as irritability and unexplained weight loss.